AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 5. Enter `Project Title` and `App Name` for your templated project.

-   `Project Title` is used to identify this project within [Adobe Developer Console](/console) and in [CLI](https://github.com/adobe/aio-cli).
+   `Project Title` identifies the project in [Adobe Developer Console](/console) and the [CLI](https://github.com/adobe/aio-cli).
 We recommend changing the default title to a meaningful project title.

-   `App Name` is a unique identifier for your application.
+   `App Name` is the unique identifier for your application.

-   > **Note:** once project set up is complete `App Name` cannot be changed.
+   > **Note:** once project setup is complete, `App Name` cannot be changed.

-   By default, the "Include Runtime with each workspace" checkbox is checked.
-Each workspace is automatically provisioned with a unique [Adobe I/O Runtime](/runtime) namespace allowing each developer to work within their own [Adobe I/O Runtime](/runtime) environment.
+   The "Include Runtime with each workspace" checkbox is checked by default, so each workspace will be provisioned with a unique [Adobe I/O Runtime](/runtime) namespace automatically.
+This allows Developers to work within their own unique [Adobe I/O Runtime](/runtime) environments.

-   > **Note:** If you deselect the checkbox and do not opt for automatic inclusion of [Adobe I/O Runtime](/runtime), you will need to enable it manually for each individual workspace.
-You cannot auto-add [Adobe I/O Runtime](/runtime) to all workspaces after the initial set up is complete.
+   > **Note:** If you deselect the checkbox to decline automatic inclusion of [Adobe I/O Runtime](/runtime), you will need to enable it manually for each individual workspace.
+You cannot auto-add [Adobe I/O Runtime](/runtime) to all workspaces once the initial setup is complete.

-   You can manually remove [Adobe I/O Runtime](/runtime) from individual workspaces later if you determine that it is not needed.
+   You can manually remove [Adobe I/O Runtime](/runtime) from individual workspaces later if it is not needed.

    Click `Save` when ready.

    ![Select Template](../images/console-4.png)

-6. You should see a new project generated with 2 default `Workspaces`.
+6. You should now see a new project generated with two default `Workspaces`.

-   - Workspaces can be used to manage different deployment environments (dev, qa, stage, prod) for your application and to provide individual working environment for each developer on the project.
-Workspace is where you will connect services and get the credential details needed to connect to [Adobe APIs](/apis).
-Connected services can differ from workspace to workspace, and credentials used within each workspace is not shared across workspaces.
+   - Workspaces can be used to manage different deployment environments (Development, Q/A, Staging, Production) for your application and to provide individual working environments for each Developer on the project.
+The workspace is where you will connect services and get credential details needed to connect to [Adobe APIs](/apis).
+Connected services may differ from workspace to workspace, and credentials used within each workspace are not shared across workspaces.

-   - Each App Builder project has two default workspaces: `Production` and `Stage`.
+   - Every App Builder project has two default workspaces, `Production` and `Stage`.
 You can add more workspaces as needed.
-The `Production` workspace is a special workspace used for the submission and distribution flow.
-When you’re ready to deploy your app, you will submit it for approval from the Production workspace.
+The `Production` workspace is used for submission and distribution workflows: when you’re ready to deploy your app, you will submit it for approval from the Production workspace.

      ![Project Preview](../images/console-5.png)